 Handling Nerves and Stage Fright

 Manage nerves and stage fright by employing relaxation techniques before going on stage.
-Deep breathing exercises can calm nerves effectively: inhale deeply through your nose, hold for three seconds, then exhale slowly through pursed lips.
-Visualize a successful performance repeatedly in days leading up to your speech; this conditions your mind for positive outcome scenarios only—if issues arise during visualization correct them confidently in preparation patterns recognized from rehearsals or prior visualizations.
+Deep breathing exercises can calm nerves effectively: inhale deeply through your nose for 4 counts, hold for 4 counts, then exhale slowly through your mouth for 6 counts.
+Repeat this 5-10 times.

-Writing a Valedictorian Speech with ChatGPT
+Writing a Valedictorian Speech with AI and ChatGPT

 Common Issues and Troubleshooting